Penn St. defends DB who got letter critical of hair

 "Was not the intent at all," Petersen told the Tribune-Democrat.
 "I would just like to see the coaches get the guys cleaned up and not looking like Florida State and Miami guys."

-Whether it was his intent or not, the Penn State football players have taken it as an attack on them and who they are.
+Whether it was Petersen's intent or not, the Penn State football players have taken the letter as an attack on them and who they are.

 Penn State University responded to the letter via Twitter, saying the university strongly condemns the message or any message of intolerance.
-A university spokesperson told ESPN they were made aware of the letter via Twitter and stand behind its student athletes.
+A university spokesperson told ESPN that school officials were made aware of the letter via Twitter and stand behind their student-athletes.

 "At Penn State we strive to create an atmosphere that promotes inclusivity and respect," the spokesperson said.
 "The well-being of students, faculty and staff members is the university's priority.
 As part of this, Penn State provides a range of assistance and resources for students and employees, and we encourage any community member who needs support to reach out."

-Franklin echoed the university's message in his press conference Tuesday, saying the Penn State community and football program are about inclusion and bringing people together.
+Franklin echoed the university's message in his news conference Tuesday, saying the Penn State community and football program are about inclusion and bringing people together.

-"110,000 fans from all different backgrounds, throughout our region, from all different parts of the state, and they're hugging and high fiving and singing 'Sweet Caroline' together," Franklin said.
+Penn State football has "110,000 fans from all different backgrounds, throughout our region, from all different parts of the state, and they're hugging and high-fiving and singing 'Sweet Caroline' together," Franklin said.
 "This is my football.
 This is the game that I love and most importantly my players I love, and will defend like sons."